juntylpro1/secure-enterprise/custom-share.md

 1. In the {{site.data.keyword.cloud_notm}} console, select **Manage** > **Catalogs** > **Share requests**.
 2. Click **Sent requests** to show the table of all your requests.
    - If the enterprise accepted the request, the request state is `Accepted`.
-   - If the enterprise denied the request, the request state is `Rejected`
+   - If the enterprise denied the request, the request state is `Rejected`.

 After the enterprise accepts the request, you need to share the deployable architecture to the enterprise.
 If your request is rejected, you will need to reach out to the enterprise.